mini

 or the configMSWEA_MINI_CONFIG_PATH

-environment variable (see configuration).
+environment variable (see global configuration).
 It's enough to specify the name of the config file, e.g.,-c mini.yaml

 /--model